The history and making of the banks' florilegium

 By far, the most interesting web site to visit is Alecto Historical Editions where you can see all aspects of the printing process for the Banks' Florilegium and view all of the actual finished prints with a zoom tool that allows for viewing the intricate details of the engravings. — Cindy Hartwell

-An abbreviated version of this article appeared in the November 2018 issue of Desert Breeze, the monthly newsletter of the Tucson Cactus and Succulent Society.
+An abbreviated version of this article appeared in the November 2018 issue of the Desert Breeze, the monthly newsletter of the Tucson Cactus and Succulent Society.